Instant Pot Chicken Pot Pie Soup

 Cover the instant pot with the pressure cooker lid, but there is no need to seal it.
 Wait 5 – 10 minutes for the peas to heat up and the flavors to meld.

-During this time, I bake biscuits.
+During this time, I bake the biscuits.

-Transfer soup to a serving bowl.
+Transfer the soup to a serving bowl.

 Time to ladle the creamy chicken soup into soup crocks.